Free Syrian Army: Escalating clashes in Daraa

 A military tank was destroyed in Homs on 9 December.
 Four defected soldiers also apparently died in fighting on 9 December.
 On 10 December, activists say clashes between Syrian troops and army defectors killed at least two people.
 The British-based Syrian Observatory for Human Rights says two army armoured carriers were burned in the pre-dawn clash in the northwestern town of Kfar Takharim.
-On 11 December, it was reported that a battle was fought between defectors and the Syrian army in Busra al-Harir and Lujah.
+On 11 December, it was reported that a battle was fought between defectors and the Syrian army in Busra al-Harir and Lajat.
 Troops, mainly from the 12th Armoured Brigade, based in Isra, 40 km from the border with Jordan, stormed the nearby town of Busra al-Harir, the Reuters news agency reported.
 It was apparently the largest battle to take place in the conflict so far.
 At least five soldiers, including a military officer, are reported to have been killed the same day in an unspecified location.
 In one of Sunday's clashes, which took place before dawn in the northwestern town of Kfar Takharim, two of the military's armored vehicles were set ablaze, said the British-based Syrian Observatory for Human Rights.
 Three other vehicles were burned in another clash near the southern village of Busra al-Harir, the group said.
 Similar battles took place in several other parts of the south, said the Observatory and another activist group called the Local Coordination Committees.